RRothermel/thermometer1/README.md

 ### This thermometer project is in early stages of development and currently has:
 - a working temperature sensor attached to the breadboard and Arduino Uno
 - a display of humidity and temperature in Celsius and approximated Farenheit in the serial monitor
-- a display of temperature in tens on a 1-digit LCD screen (ex: 76 degrees F reads as "7")
+- a display of temperature in tens on a 1-digit 7-segment display (ex: 76 degrees F reads as "7")

 ### We are currently working on:
-- displaying the temperature on a LCD screen attached to the breadboard
+- displaying the temperature on a single digit screen attached to the breadboard

 ### Planning on:
-- using a 4-digit LCD
+- using an LCD screen in the future, but would require a complete overhaul of code, schematics, and wiring